 Receiving a new employee is not just about making a public announcement and assignment.
 This welcoming process starts once they report to their first day at the company, so you need to get it right.
 The following are illustrative best practices that can help to make the company’s culture bond during this period.

 - Enable the employees with all the company’s resources (both the tangible and intangible resources).
-You also need to introduce your new hires to the major stakeholders in the organization to make sure they know who to reach out to if they need anything in respect to their job
+You also need to introduce your new hires to the major stakeholders in the organization to make sure they know who to reach out to if they need anything with respect to their job

 - Harp on the company’s vision, mission, and values

 - Understand personal goals and how do they align with the company’s objectives.
-You need to create a sense of purpose in your employees with respect to job clarity, performance clarity and expectation clarity.
+You need to create a sense of purpose in your employees with respect to job clarity, performance clarity, and expectation clarity.
 You should also allow them to ask questions

 The Post Joining Stage